lebaguette248/Pycolor/README.md

 ## Usage

-Can be used as standalone Colorpicker, or as starting point for porjects requiring color picker functionality.
+Can be used as standalone Colorpicker, or as starting point for projects requiring color picker functionality.

 ## Requirements